dyc3/sys-581-group-project/subsys-htmq.typ

 == Link Protocol

 The HTMQ's Link Protocol is a custom protocol that is used to send messages between nodes in the network.
+Using existing protocols such as TCP/IP would be inefficient due to the high latency and high error rates of interplanetary communications. @chan2006free

 === Packet Structure